Professional Engineer – License Information

-Please read Form 2449, Instruction Packet for Professional Credential before completing any of the forms.
+Please read Form #2449, Instructions for Professional Credential before completing any of the forms.

-To reinstate a license that has been expired more than 5 years:
+To reinstate a license that has been expired more than five years:

-If you wish to renew your license, but more than 5 years has passed since the renewal date, you must submit:
+If you wish to renew your license, but more than five years has passed since the renewal date, you must submit:

-Applicants for reinstatement may not submit NCEES Council Record in place of the experience record (form 463) or references (form 2490).
-Please submit only the forms provided by the department.
+Applicants for reinstatement may not submit NCEES Council Record in place of Form #463, Experience Record .

 CERTIFICATE OF AUTHORIZATION: